romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In the context of creating a custom GitHub Action, what is the best approach to handle sensitive information, such as API keys or credentials, required by the action?
+Q: In the context of creating a custom GitHub Action, what is the best approach to handle sensitive information, such as API keys or credentials, required by the action?
 <details><summary>Show the answer</summary><p>

 - **Advise users to store sensitive information as encrypted secrets in their GitHub repository and pass them as environment variables to the action**